NullandKale/NullSplats/README.md

   - Windows compatible with CUDA and the used dependencies.
 - GPU:
   - NVIDIA GPU with a CUDA driver compatible with CUDA 12.x.
+- PyTorch with CUDA:
+  - Training is GPU-only; install a CUDA build of PyTorch and ensure `torch.cuda.is_available()` returns True.
 - Python:
   - Version 3.10 or higher, installed and on PATH.
 - CUDA toolkit:
   - Installed and accessible to PyTorch and gsplat.
+  - gsplat JIT-compiles its CUDA extension at runtime using the system toolkit (currently targeting CUDA 12.8).
+When producing a shippable exe we must plan how to supply a matching toolkit or prebuilt extension; this is not bundled yet.
 - COLMAP and GLOMAP:
   - Installed as separate tools and available to the application via configured paths.
+  - Repo-local defaults: `tools\COLMAP-3.7-windows-cuda\bin\colmap.exe` is preferred so PATH changes are unnecessary; enter this full path in the Training tab if not already prefilled.
+GLOMAP is staged for TODO-7; keep a real binary under `tools\glomap\bin` for future integration even though the current UI only drives COLMAP.
+  - COLMAP: CUDA build such as `C:\Repos\COLMAP-3.7-windows-cuda\bin` also works if you point the Training tab to the binary.
+  - GLOMAP: download the release from https://github.com/MariusKM/Colmap_CeresS_withCuDSS/releases/tag/v.1.0 and place `glomap.exe` under a stable folder (for example, `tools\glomap\bin`) for the upcoming TODO-7 integration.
+  - COLMAP bundle adjustment speed tips: see https://github.com/colmap/colmap/blob/main/doc/faq.rst#speedup-bundle-adjustemnt when tuning SfM performance.

 Virtual environment setup with the supplied helper script: